clcriswell/certificate-app/README.md

 ## 🖼️ Parsing Event Flyers

 Use `flyer_ocr_parser.py` to extract certificate fields directly from an event flyer or request image.
-Provide the path to the image and ensure `tesseract` is installed and the `OPENAI_API_KEY` environment variable is set:
+Provide the path to the image along with the `OPENAI_API_KEY` and `GOOGLE_VISION_KEY` environment variables:

 ```bash
 python flyer_ocr_parser.py path/to/flyer.png